alphajuliet/advent-2021/README.md

 At the end we need to extract the answer from the counts with a bit of data munging.
 It's a large number but it pops out pretty quickly.
 I ended up refactoring my part 1 solution for part 2 using the new approach, but it still gives the right answer for both.

+## Day 15

+I've not really done this puzzle justice, because search is challenging topic and I naturally shy away from it.
+So, once I worked out this was a maze solving problem, and that the A* algorithm is a good solution, I lifted a solution from "The Joy of Clojure", which got me the answer to part 1 quickly.
+Somewhat worryingly, it took a little time to calculate it, so that when part 2 came along with a 25-times larger search space, I knew I'd have to find a better way.
+The trouble is that I don't pretend to understand the A* algorithm, so I'm struggling to tailor it to the problem at hand.
+I also can't get the right answer using the test data for part 2, so I'm already in trouble.
+In the interests of moving on, I'm leaving this one "for later".
+That means I may or may not come back to it, but this one is not so fun.

 ## License

 Copyright © 2021 Andrew Joyner